rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

 numbers are for symbols that only apply to XQuery.

 These changes include support for:
+1. XQuery 1.0 Working Draft 02 May 2003 syntax;
-1. XQuery IntelliJ Plugin changes to make it easier to implement the plugin.
+1. XQuery IntelliJ Plugin Vendor Extensions.

 | Ref     | Symbol                  |     | Expression                          | Options              |
 |---------|-------------------------|-----|-------------------------------------|----------------------|